Travel.State.Gov >

 Russian Federal law No 272-FZ remains in place banning the adoption of Russian children by U.S. citizens.

 This law entered into force on January 1, 2013.
-It bans the adoption of Russian children by U.S. citizens, bars adoption service providers from assisting U.S. citizens in adopting Russian children, and required the termination of the 2012 U.S.-Russia Adoption Agreement.
-The Russian Supreme Court issued a letter to city and regional courts on January 22, 2013 explaining the implementation of Federal Law No. 272-FZ.
-The letter states that adoptions of Russian children by U.S. citizens may be completed only in those cases in which adoption orders were made before January 1, 2013, (including those that became final after January 1, 2013 following the 30-day waiting period).
-The U.S.-Russia Adoption Agreement was terminated on January 1, 2014.
+It prohibits the adoption of Russian children by U.S. citizens, prohibits adoption service providers from assisting U.S. citizens in adopting Russian children, and terminated the 2012 U.S.-Russia Adoption Agreement.
+The Russian Supreme Court issued a letter to city and regional courts on January 22, 2013, explaining the implementation of Federal Law No. 272-FZ.
+The letter states that adoptions of Russian children by U.S. citizens may be completed only in cases in which adoption orders were made before January 1, 2013 (including those that became final after January 1, 2013, following the 30-day waiting period).
+The 2012 U.S.-Russia Adoption Agreement terminated on January 1, 2014.

-Additionally, on July 2, 2013 Russian Federal Law No. 167-FZ entered into force banning the adoption, custody, or patronage of children by same-sex couples and also to singles living in countries where same-sex marriage is allowed.
+Additionally, on July 2, 2013, Russian Federal Law No. 167-FZ entered into force banning the adoption, custody, or patronage of children by same-sex couples and single individuals living in countries where same-sex marriage is allowed.
+Please see the USCIS adoption webpages for more information about the non-Convention (or orphan) adoption process.

-The Government of Russia requires children adopted from Russia to be registered with either the Russian Ministry of Foreign Affairs (MFA) before they leave Russia or with the Russian Embassy or Consulate once they arrive in the United States.
+The Government of Russia requires children adopted from Russia register with either the Russian Ministry of Foreign Affairs (MFA) before they leave Russia or with the Russian Embassy or Consulate once they arrive in the United States.

 Russia requires four post-adoption reports to provide information regarding the welfare of children adopted by U.S. families.
 We strongly urge parents with children adopted from Russia to comply with Russia’s post-adoption requirements in a timely manner.
 Your adoption agency may be able to help you with this process.